42 Creative Book Report Ideas for Students

 Responding to what you read is an important literacy skill.
 Reading about other people’s experiences and perspectives helps kids learn about the world.
 And although students don’t need to dive deeply into every single book they read, occasionally digging into characters, settings, and themes can help them learn to look beyond the prose.
 Here are 42 creative book report ideas designed to make reading more meaningful for kids.

-1. Concrete Found Poem
+1. Concrete Poem

 2. Graphic Novel

-4. Diary Entry
+4. Journal Entry

 5. Pizza Box Book Report